 How Do Deductibles Work?

-Think of paying deductibles as sharing the cost and risk of accidents and certain perils.
-If you pay a portion of the costs (your deductible), then your insurance carrier will have your back by covering the remaining balance.
+Think of paying deductibles as sharing the cost and risk of accidents and certain perils with your insurance company.
+If you pay a portion of the cost via your deductible, then your insurance carrier will chip in and cover the remaining balance.

 Deductibles are commonly paid across most types of insurance, including auto, homeowners, renters and health.
 Deductibles can function a little differently depending on your policy, as well.